US Business Law / Taxes: Most Popular Articles

 You can deduct the costs to start a business.
 Some costs can be deducted in the first year of business, while others can be amortized (spread out) over the first 60 months.

-Statutory employee.
+Solvency.
 US Business Law / Taxes.

 Describes expenses you can deduct while traveling away from home for business purposes, including transportation, meals and entertainment, car/truck expenses, lodging, phone, tips, and other miscellaneous expenses.